skie/docs/docs/articles/Railway Oriented Programming with PHP 8.5 Pipes - From Theory to Practice.md

 ---
-title: "The Evolution: From Railway Class to Functional Pipes"
+title: "Railway Oriented Programming with PHP 8.5 Pipes - From Theory to Practice"
 date: 2025-12-06
-description: Scott Wlaschin, a well known figure in the functional programming community, introduced the Railway Oriented Programming (ROP) pattern in his presentations and blog posts.
-His innovative approach to error handling has revolutionized how developers think about managing failures in their applications.
+description: "This article explores the evolution from Railway Oriented Programming concepts to practical application using PHP 8.5's pipe operator.
+We'll combine ROP with functional pipes to create elegant, production-ready code that handles complex business logic with grace and clarity."
 tags:
-  - PHP
+  - PHP 8.5
   - Railway Programming
   - Functional Programming
   - Error Handling